-In some cases, buyers can start a return with eBay hassle-free returns, but won't print or use a return shipping label:
+In some cases, buyers can start a return but won't print or use a return shipping label:

 Insurance isn't available for return shipments.
-If either you or your buyer prefers that an item be returned with insurance, return postage with insurance should be purchased instead of using the label provided through hassle-free returns.
+If either you or your buyer prefers that an item be returned with insurance, return postage with insurance should be purchased instead of using the label provided by eBay.